iter8-tools/iter8/content/tasks/prometheus-config.md

 summary: Learn how to configure Prometheus to scrape application metrics
 ---

 Istio provides deployment annotations that direct Prometheus to scrape application pods for metrics.
-You might use this to scrape application specific metrics such as the reward metric used in the [A/B/n tutoria](({{< ref "abn" >}})).
+You might use this to scrape application specific metrics such as the reward metric used in the [A/B/n tutorial]({{< ref "abn" >}}).

 The annotations are: